A diet that deprives our brains of much-needed nutrients also makes us fat.

 There are many ways that foods can do this.

 Can ease stress.

-Energize the body, and help ensure a digestive system that is strong and not sluggish.
+And help ensure a digestive system that is strong and not sluggish.

 And the knowledge that you're eating healthy foods can raise your mood and relax the body.